 Depending on what type of entertainment you and your date enjoy, the Griffith Park Free Shakespeare Festival might just be your cup of tea.

-Personally, I have never been super-into Shakespeare.
-I hated reading that stuff in grade school just like everyone else.
-But, I always find these Shakespeare-in-the-park-type of events quite enjoyable anyway, and a really good date experience.
+Even though I have never been super-into Shakespeare (and I hated reading that stuff in grade school), I always find these Shakespeare-in-the-park events quite enjoyable anyway, and a really good date experience.

-With regard to the play, it is done in the original Old English.
-I usually start out completely lost, but by the end I get the gist of what is going on.
+With regard to this particular production, it is done in the original Old English.
+I usually start out completely lost, but by the end, I get the gist of what is going on.
 Seeing the characters acting out the play (as opposed to just reading it), helps a lot.

 Restrooms are available (it’s a real restroom, not porta-potties, thank goodness).
 There’s also a tent selling some light snacks and drinks, but don’t expect to get dinner there.

 The audience has a wide age range, from young artsy hipsters to senior citizens and everything in between.
-You won’t feel out of place no matter how old you are.
+You won’t feel out of place no matter what age you are.

 What to Bring